-- The multimodel performs consistently better than the median performance of the models but also better than any model in the large majority of cases.
+The multimodel performs consistently better than the median performance of the models but also better than any model in the large majority of cases.
 Exceptions can be occasionally observed for catchments 3 and 17 where only one or two models outperform the ensemble.
 However, the best performing models differ from a catchment to another while the multimodel presents the advantage of being more robust than any of the models.
 This is explained by the varied individual model behaviors.
-Each model may grasp different specificities of the hydrograph by focusing more specifically - 425 on different (conceptual) hydrological processes.
-Consequently, the ensemble members the models - have disparate errors.
-Whenever the mismatch between forecast members and observation is poorly correlated, their errors tend to cancel out each other.
+Each model may grasp different specificities of the hydrograph by focusing more specifically on different (conceptual) hydrological processes.
+Consequently, the ensemble members - the models - have disparate errors.
+Whenever the mismatch between forecast members and observation is count by the combination of the models.

+425 poorly correlated, their errors tend to cancel out each other.

-Figure 4 presents the reliability of the system E. Each curves refers to one of the 20 catchments.
-430 As mentioned, the structural uncertainty of the hydrological models is solely explicitly taken into account by the combination of the models.
+Figure 4 presents the reliability of system E. Each curve refers to one of the 20 catchments.
+As mentioned, the structural uncertainty of the hydrological models is solely explicitly taken into ac-

 System E is generally slightly over confident for all lead times and this trend becomes more apparent as the lead time increases.
-This is expected as the meteorological forcing uncertainty increases

-- 435 with time while the deterministic forcing does not support that aspect.
+This is expected as the meteorological forcing uncertainty increases with time while the deterministic forcing does not support that aspect.
 One can notice that the reliability also depends on the catchments.
-For the first lead time, most of the catchments are close to reliability while there are two outliers for which accuracy skills do not match their corresponding spread.
-In fact, these catchments exhibits a constant hydrological bias partially explained by an inaccurate meteorological forcing that is not captured by any of the modelseven if the global tendency - 440 is respected.
+For the first lead time, most of the catchments are close to

+- 435 reliability while there are two outliers for which accuracy skills do not match their corresponding spread.
+In fact, these catchments exhibit a constant hydrological bias partially explained by an inaccurate meteorological forcing that is not captured by any of the models.
 Consequently, the models' errors are highly correlated and this prevents the members to form a performing ensemble.
-This bias indicates that the aggregation of the other sources of uncertainty drive the system toward an inaccurate state.

-3.2 Data assimilation and initial condition uncertainty
+This bias indicates that the aggregation of the other sources of uncertainty drive the system toward an inaccu440 rate state. - 3.2 Data assimilation and initial condition uncertainty

-445 Figure 5 illustrates the increase of performance related to the data assimilation by comparing systems E and G. System G improves upon E as it benefits from the EnKF data assimilation to handle the initial condition uncertainty.
+Figure 5 illustrates the increase of performance related to the data assimilation by comparing systems E and G. System G improves upon E as it benefits from the EnKF data assimilation to handle the initial condition uncertainty.
 The models' states are updated according to the last available observations and an ensemble is created for each model based on the probabilistic estimation of best initial conditions.